Canon 100D vs Sony RX100 IV

 Both the 100D and the RX100 IV have been discontinued, but can regularly be found used on eBay.
 The 100D was replaced by the Canon 200D, while the RX100 IV was followed by the Sony RX100 IV.

 Review summary: Canon 100D vs Sony RX100 IV

 So what conclusions can be drawn?
-Which of the two cameras – the Canon 100D or the Sony RX100 IV – has the upper hand?
+Is the Canon 100D better than the Sony RX100 IV or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS 100D:

 - Better low-light sensitivity: Requires less light for good images (0.5 stops ISO advantage).

 - Better video autofocus: Features on-sensor phase-detection for more confident movie autofocus.

 - Better sound: Can connect to an external microphone for higher quality sound recording.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

 - Fewer buttons to press: Is equipped with a touch-sensitive rear screen to facilitate handling.